-The R-S (Reset Set) flip flop is the simplest flip flop of all and easiest to understand.
-It is basically a device which has two outputs one output being the inverse or complement of the other, and two inputs.
+The R-S (Reset Set) flip flop is the simplest of all and easiest to understand.
+It is basically a device which has two outputs one being the inverse or complement of the other, and two inputs.
 A pulse on one of the inputs to take on a particular logical state.
 The outputs will then remain in this state until a similar pulse is applied to the other input.
 The two inputs are called the Set and Reset input (sometimes called the preset and clear inputs).

 To describe the circuit of Figure 1(a), assume that initially both R and S are at the logic 1 state and that output is at the logic 0 state.

 Now, if Q = 0 and R = 1, then these are the states of inputs of gate B, therefore the outputs of gate B is at 1 (making it the inverse of Q i.e. 0).
 The output of gate B is connected to an input of gate A so if S = 1, both inputs of gate A are at the logic 1 state.
 This means that the output of gate A must be 0 (as was originally specified).
 In other words, the 0 state at Q is continuously disabling gate B so that any change in R has no effect.
-Also the 1 state at Q is continuously enabling gate A so that any change S will be transmitted through to Q. The above conditions constitute one of the stable states of the device referred to as the Reset state since Q = 0.
+Also the 1 state at Q is continuously enabling gate A so that any change in S will be transmitted through to Q. The above conditions constitute one of the stable states of the device referred to as the Reset state since Q = 0.

 Now suppose that the R-S flip flop in the Reset state, the S input goes to 0.
-The output of gate A i.e. Q will go to 1 and with Q = 1 and R = 1, the output of gates B (Q) will go to 0 with Q now 0 gate A is disabled keeping Q at 1.
+The output of gate A i.e. Q will go to 1 and with Q = 1 and R = 1, the output of gates B Q will go to 0 with Q now 0 gate A is disabled keeping Q at 1.
 Consequently, when S returns to the 1 state it has no effect on the flip flop whereas a change in R will cause a change in the output of gate B. The above conditions constitute the other stable state of the device, called the Set state since Q = 1.
 Note that the change of the state of S from 1 to 0 has caused the flip flop to change from the Reset state to the Set state.

 There is another input condition which has not yet been considered.
-That is when both the R and S inputs are taken to the logic state 0.
-When this happens both Q and Qwill be forced to 1 and will remain so far as long as R and S are kept at 0.
+That is when both the R and S inputs are at the logic state 0.
+When this happens both Q and Q will be forced to 1 and will remain so far as long as R and S are kept at 0.
 However when both inputs return to 1 there is no way of knowing whether the flip flop will latch in the Reset state or the Set state.
 The condition is said to be indeterminate because of this indeterminate state great care must be taken when using R-S flip flop to ensure that both inputs are not instructed simultaneously.